New York Scaffolding Laws in Construction Site Injury Cases

 Contractors that provide adequate safety equipment and fall protection can reduce their liability under the Scaffold Law.
 Property owners and contractors can also avoid liability for fall and gravity-related injuries if the injured worker was hurt because they refused to use provided safety equipment or was injured while under the influence of alcohol or drugs.

 The Scaffolding Law also does not protect motorcyclists, bus passengers, or pedestrians injured by falling construction debris unless they are legally on a job site.
-If falling objects injured you while walking on a sidewalk, contact The Bronx construction accident lawyers at the Carrion Law Firm.
+If falling objects injured you while walking on a sidewalk, contact The Long Island construction injury lawyers at the Carrion Law Firm.

 What to Do If You Are a Pedestrian Injured by Scaffolding